Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

+Let $W\subset\C$ be the set of parameters $c''$ for which the dynamic rays $R_{c''}(\phi^-)$ and $R_{c''}(\phi^+)$ land together at a repelling periodic or preperiodic point that is not precritical.
+By Theorem~\ref{thm:Corresp}, the set $W$ is open, and its boundary in $\C$ consists of parameters $c''\in\C\sm\M$ where the critical value is on the forward orbit of one of the rays $R_{c''}(\phi^-)$ and $R_{c''}(\phi^+)$, as well as of parameters $c''\in\M$ where at least one of the two rays lands at a parabolic orbit or at a precritical point.
+By hypothesis, the set $W$ contains $c$ and is thus non-empty, and any parameter $c''\in\C\sm\ovl W$ must be separated from $c$ by a parameter ray pair with angles on the forward orbit of $\phi^-$ or $\phi^+$.

+However, in the dynamical plane of $c$, all dynamic rays at such angles land at the Hubbard tree, and their configuration shows that there is no parameter ray pair available that, for $c'\succ c$, could bound $c'$ away from $c$.
+Thus $c'\in W$. \end{proof}

 \begin{definition}[Dynamical Counterpart to Parameter] \lineclear Let $c$ be a postcritically finite parameter and suppose $c'\succ c$.
-Then a (pre)periodic point $x$ in the dynamical plane of $p_{c'}$ is called the \emph{dynamical counterpart to $c$} if \begin{itemize} \item if $c$ is preperiodic, then $x$ is the landing point of the preperiodic dynamic rays at the same angles as $c$; \item if $c$ is periodic, then $x$ is the landing point of the periodic dynamic rays bounding (in the parameter plane) the subwake of $c$ containing $c'$. \end{itemize} \end{definition}
+Then a (pre)periodic point $x$ in the dynamical plane of $p_{c'}$ is called the \emph{dynamical counterpart to $c$} in the following case: \begin{itemize} \item if $c$ is preperiodic, then $x$ is the landing point of the preperiodic dynamic rays at the same angles as $c$; \item if $c$ is periodic, then $x$ is the landing point of the periodic dynamic rays bounding (in the parameter plane) the subwake of $c$ containing $c'$. \end{itemize} \end{definition}

 In the periodic case, $c$ is the center of a hyperbolic component, say $H_c$, and the subwake of $c$ containing $c'$ is bounded by a periodic parameter ray pair landing at $\partial H_c$.
 The angles of this ray pair are the angles of two rays landing at $x$.
 For example, the $\alpha$ fixed point is the dynamical counterpart of $c=0$.
 In the preperiodic case, it is known that all dynamic rays with the same angles of the rays landing at $c$ also land together in the dynamical plane of $c'$.